tomjadams/scala-workshop/README.md

 ## Learning Scala

-Depending on how you like to learn, you should also do some reading on Scala.
+Depending on how you like to learn, you should also do some reading on Scala as you work through this cource.
 There's heaps of help.

 ### Books